-The Rift S is similarly spacious when it comes to wearing spectacles, with the added feature of a visor that slides to make it easier to put on while wearing glasses.
+The Oculus Rift S snagged the top spot, meriting an 8 out of 10.
+It is quite spacious when it comes to wearing spectacles, with the added feature of a visor that slides to make it easier to put on while wearing glasses.
 Most people didn't get overly sweaty while wearing this headset and it doesn't seem to get as warm as the original Rift or the Oculus Quest.

-Next, the Merge VR, Acer AH101, the Vive Cosmos, and the PlayStation VR all earned a 6 out of 10 in our comfort test.
-The Merge VR, Acer, and the PlayStation VR felt more comfortable to wear, with the Merge VR constructed entirely of a squishy foam material, while the Acer, the Vive Cosmos, and the PlayStation VR all have a form-fitting cushion that makes them comfortable to wear for extended periods.
+Next, the Merge VR, the Vive Cosmos, the Vive Cosmos Elite, and the PlayStation VR all earned a 6 out of 10 in our comfort test.
+The Merge VR and the PlayStation VR felt more comfortable to wear, with the Merge VR constructed entirely of squishy foam material, while the HTC Vive Cosmos, HTC Vive Cosmos Elite, and the PlayStation VR all have a form-fitting cushion that makes them comfortable to wear for extended periods.

-The PlayStation VR has sufficient room for glasses to be worn, but the Merge , the Cosmos, and the Acer are quite cramped when worn with glasses, especially those with larger frames.
+The PlayStation VR has sufficient room for glasses to be worn, but the Merge VR, the HTC Vive Cosmos Elite, and the HTC Vive Cosmos are quite cramped when worn with glasses, especially those with larger frames.

-Next, the Google Cardboard, the VR SHINECON, and Star Wars: Jedi Challenges all earned a 4 out of 10, while the Canbor again rounded out the bottom of the pack with a 3 out of 10.
+Next, the Google Cardboard and the VR SHINECON both earned a 4 out of 10.
 The Google Cardboard is by far the least comfortable out of all the headsets to wear on your face but has plenty of room for glasses and more than enough ventilation to keep the lenses from fogging up.

-The Canbor and the SHINECON is only a little more comfortable to wear than the Cardboard, but the CANBOR has absolutely no room whatsoever for glasses and only has mediocre breathability.
+The SHINECON is only a little more comfortable to wear than the Cardboard.
 You might be able to wear glasses with the SHINECON, but they are going to be pushed up against your face in a most uncomfortable way.

 Accounting for 15% of the total score, this metric evaluates and assesses the overall experience for the user while using the headset.
 We compared the audio system of each headset, whether it was built-in or if you are meant to connect external headphones, how much work it took to get the headset ready to use, whether or not you were prone to hitting buttons inadvertently, and for the mobile VR platforms, whether or not you need to remove the case from your phone before use.

-Taking home the top scores out of the entire group, the Oculus Rift S, the Quest, the Go, the Vive Pro, and the Acer AH101-D8EY each earned a 9 out of 10 for being exceptionally convenient and hassle-free to use.
+Taking home the top scores out of the entire group, the Oculus Rift S and the Oculus Quest were exceptionally convenient and hassle-free to use.

-The Quest and the Go by Oculus are some of the most user-friendly and easy to use headsets that we have seen, both being completely standalone products.
+The Oculus Quest was the most user-friendly and easy to use headset that we have seen, both being completely standalone products.
 They both have integrated speakers, as well as the option to plug in a pair of headphones for improved sound quality and to prevent in-game sounds from disturbing anyone or ambient noise leaking in.
 All you need to do to use either of these headsets is power them up and put them one.
-You do need to spend an additional minute or two defining the playable area by creating a "Guardian" with the Quest if you haven't used it in that location before but this process only takes a minute or two.
-The Go is completely independent of any other hardware, eliminating the need to spend any time making sure it is connected properly.
+You do need to spend an additional minute or two defining the playable area by creating a "Guardian" with the Oculus Quest if you haven't used it in that location before but this process only takes a minute or two.

-Ranking behind the Oculus headset and the Acer, the HTC Vive, the Vive Cosmos, the Mirage Solo, and the PlayStation VR all received an 8 out of 10 for their excellent performances.
-The Vive and the PSVR both have an audio port to plug in external headphones if you want the full VR experience, but also will play sound through the computer or TV speakers if headphones are not connected.
-However, we did find that the earbuds are more likely to be pulled out accidentally when using the Vive compared to the PlayStation VR.
+Ranking behind the Oculus headsets, the Vive Cosmos, the HTC Vive Cosmos Elite, and the PlayStation VR all got an 8 out of 10 for their excellent performances.
+The PSVR has an audio port to plug in external headphones if you want the full VR experience but also will play sound through the computer or TV speakers if headphones are not connected.

-The Cosmos has integrated headphones, so it is even easier to set up than the others when you want to play or you can also remove them to substitute your own pair if you like.
+The HTC Vive Cosmos and the HTC Vive Cosmos Elite both have integrated headphones, so it is even easier to set up than the others when you want to play or you can also remove them to substitute your own pair if you like.
 However, this only applies to its audio.
-We found it to be a little more effort to get the Cosmos adjusted properly on your face, struggling to get it both comfortable and in focus.
+We found it to be a little more effort to get this pair adjusted properly on your face, struggling to get it both comfortable and in focus.

-Next, the Google Cardboard, Gear VR, and the Merge VR all earned a 7 out of 10 for their user-friendliness.
-It is extremely easy to access the audio connector to plug in headphones when using the Gear VR or Cardboard, with it only being slightly more difficult with the Merge.
-However, it is a little easier to install your phone in the Merge VR than the Cardboard or the Gear VR, only requiring you to slide your phone in from the top rather than folding out the front cover.
+Next, the Google Cardboard and the Merge VR both earned a 7 out of 10 for their user-friendliness.
+It is extremely easy to access the audio connector to plug in headphones when using the Cardboard, with it only being slightly more difficult with the Merge VR.
+However, it is a little easier to install your phone in the Merge VR than the Cardboard, only requiring you to slide your phone in from the top rather than folding out the front cover.

-There isn't an opportunity to inadvertently hit buttons on the phone the way it is supported, but there are a very limited number of phone cases that would work with this headset, meaning that you most likely need to remove the case from your phone before using the Gear VR.
-Your phone fits very snugly in the Google Cardboard, so you may have to remove your case to fit it in, with the Merge being even more cramped.
+Your phone fits very snugly in the Google Cardboard, so you may have to remove your case to fit it in, with the Merge VR being even more cramped.